Wondering “what is a pallet jack”?

 Except for hand-controlled stackers, most forklifts feature operator compartments where the operator either sits down or stands up.

-With pallet jacks, however, operators typically control the jack while standing behind them on the ground.
+However, with pallet jacks, operators typically control the jack while standing behind them on the ground.

-That said, some models - like ride-on pallet jacks - allow operators to stand on the truck itself.
+That said, some models – like ride-on pallet jacks – allow operators to stand on the truck while they operate.

 All Forklifts Are Powered - But Not All Pallet Jacks Are

-Instead, they’re designed to lift loads just high enough off the ground (i.e. 6 to 7 inches usually) so operators can move them across the floor.
+In contrast, pallet jacks are not for stacking.
+Instead, their components allow them to lift loads high enough off the ground (usually 6 to 7 inches) so operators can move them across the floor.

 Who Invented the Pallet Jack?

-He invented the pallet jack and the standard pallet design used today and received patents for both on November 7, 1939.
+He received patents for both the pallet jack and the standard pallet design on November 7th, 1939.

 What Are the Most Common Pallet Jack Dimensions?